Deployment Guide

 The Plato federated learning server is designed to use Socket.IO over HTTP and HTTPS, and can be easily deployed in a production server environment in the public cloud.

 To deploy such a production federated learning server in a virtual machine from any public cloud provider, a nginx web server will first need to be installed to serve as a reverse proxy server.
-To install the nginx web server in Ubuntu 20.04, follow Step 1 in the guide on How To Install Linux, Nginx, MySQL, PHP (LEMP stack) on Ubuntu 20.04.
+To install the nginx web server in Ubuntu 24.04, follow Step 1 in the guide on How To Install Nginx on Ubuntu.

 Once nginx has been installed and tested, use the following configuration file in /etc/nginx/sites-available/example.com (where example.com is the domain name for the server):